Bayesian inference on the order of stationary vector autoregressions: Introduction

-A Bayesian approach to quantifying uncertainty on the dimension of nested models is to fit an overparameterised model with purposefully more components than are required.
-By using a shrinkage prior, components that are shrunk enough to be deemed negligible in the likelihood can then be discarded.
-Consequently, inference on both the continuous model parameters and the model dimension are available from a single within-model MCMC sampler, without recourse to transdimensional MCMC; see, for instance, \citet{rousseau_overfitting_2011} and \citet{bhattacharya_sparse_2011} in the context of mixture and factor models, respectively.
-Borrowing ideas from this literature, we construct a prior which increasingly shrinks the transformed partial autocorrelation matrices at higher lags towards zero and allows assessment of the lag beyond which the partial autocorrelations become essentially equal to zero.
-This determines the order of the process.
-The interpretability of the reparameterised model allows classical theory on the sampling distribution of the partial autocorrelation function to inform specification of the shrinkage prior and subsequent decision-making.
-To the best of our knowledge, this is the first work in the literature to address the problem of order determination from a Bayesian perspective in the general class of stationary vector autoregressions.
-We provide code for implementation of computational inference via Stan thereby facilitating use by a variety of practitioners across the spectrum of fields which rely on vector autoregressions for modelling and forecasting applications.
+In this paper, we provide the first methodology for quantifying uncertainty in model order for the full class of stationary vector autoregressions.
+To this end, we enforce stationarity using the transformed partial autocorrelation parameterization of \citet{heaps_enforcing_2022}, exploiting a number of its properties to build a shrinkage prior for an overparameterized model.
+In particular, under this parameterization, the model of order $k$ is nested within the model of order $k+1$.
+We can therefore fit an overparameterized model with purposefully more lags than are required and construct a prior which increasingly shrinks the transformed partial autocorrelation matrices at higher lags towards zero.
+By identifying the lag beyond which the partial autocorrelations become essentially equal to zero, we learn about the order of the process.
+The interpretability of the reparameterized model allows classical theory on the sampling distribution of the partial autocorrelation function to inform specification of the shrinkage prior and subsequent decision-making about whether a partial autocorrelation matrix is effectively zero.
+This is based on a truncation criterion for the max norm of the matrix which is completely general and could be applied with any prior for an overparameterized stationary model.
+We also provide code for implementation of computational inference via Stan thereby facilitating straightforward use by a variety of practitioners across the spectrum of fields which rely on vector autoregressions for modelling and forecasting applications.